Thomas V. Miller Jr.: Career

 In 1971, he was elected to the Maryland House of Delegates from the third legislative district of Maryland in Prince George's County, and served in that position until his election to the state senate in 1975.

 The Senate office building in Annapolis was named after him due to his being the longest-serving Senate president in the history of the state legislature.

 The Main Administration Building at his alma mater, the University of Maryland, College Park, was named after him on June 29, 2020.
-He was known as a tireless advocate for higher education institutions in Maryland and the building's official moniker was the "Thomas V. Miller Administration Building."
+He was known as a tireless advocate for higher education institutions in Maryland and the building's official name became the "Thomas V. Miller Administration Building."

 Miller was featured in the Netflix documentary The Keepers for his opposition to a bill seeking to increase the statute of limitations for sexual abuse victims.

 On October 24, 2019, he announced he would step down from his leadership post, citing fatigue caused by his cancer treatment.
 He has stated that he intended to serve out the remainder of his term in the state Senate.

 On December 23, 2020, he announced his resignation from the senate, citing health reasons.

 Personal life

 Miller was married; he and his wife lived in Chesapeake Beach and had five children, a son and four daughters.
+He was a Catholic.

 In January 2019, Miller disclosed that he had been diagnosed with prostate cancer in July 2018 and underwent prescribed medication treatment; in December 2018 he underwent chemotherapy after the cancer was found to have progressed.
 Miller died at home in Chesapeake Beach from the effects of the disease on January 15, 2021.